+c.
+Information Governance - CIPFA/SOLACE - Principle F - Managing risks and performance through robust internal control and strong public financial management
-- c.
-Information Governance CIPFA/SOLACE Principle F Managing risks and performance through robust internal control and strong public financial management - Migration to and the implementation of Success Factors remains a work in progress.
-HR, Finance, IT and Business Intelligence teams are working together to ensure implementation of the project in March 2024 - d.
-Personal Development Reviews - CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of law. - PDR processes to be reviewed in line with the relevant performance modules in Success Factors, - e.
-Risk Management CIPFA/SOLACE Principle F Managing risks and performance through robust internal control and strong public financial management - Development of training material for inclusion on the POD system (2019/20) - Development of the wider governance assurance process across the Council to integrate with the new risk management approach to be considered by the Governance and Ethics Board (2020/21)

-- f.
-Anti-Fraud Awareness CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of law - Continue work to improve staff awareness and the assessment of fraud risks.
-Develop specific training to promote better general awareness of the Councils policies on fraud and corruption. - g.
-Workforce/HR Management CIPFA/SOLACE Principle E Developing the entity's capacity, including the capability of its leadership and the individuals within it - Migration to and the implementation of Success Factors remains a work in progress.
-HR, Finance, IT and Business Intelligence teams are working together to ensure implementation of the project in March 2024 - h.
-Procurement and Contract Management CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of law - Through a strategic service review (over 18 24 months) explore improvements to procurement systems and processes to improve efficiencies and promote better awareness of the Commercial Toolkit and Strategy (process improvements will be identified during the strategic review) - i.
-Equality and Inclusion Action Plan CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement Development of a revised EDI Action Plan for 2023/24 and also a broader 3 Year Plan for 2023/26. - j.
+- Migration to and the implementation of a potential new HR system remains a work in progress.
+HR, Finance, IT and Business Intelligence teams are working together to ensure implementation of the project in 2024/25 (from 2019/20). - d.
+Personal Development Reviews CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law. - PDR processes will be reviewed in line with the relevant performance modules in the any HR system (from 2019/20). - e.
+Risk Management CIPFA/SOLACE Principle F Managing risks and performance through robust internal control and strong public financial management - Development of training material for inclusion on the POD system (from 2019/20) now completed - Development of the wider governance assurance process across the Council to integrate with the new risk management approach to be considered by the Governance and Ethics Board (from 2020/21) - f.
+Anti-Fraud Awareness CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - Continued work to improve staff awareness and the assessment of fraud risks.
+Develop specific training to promote better general awareness of the Councils policies on fraud and corruption (from 2020/21) - g.
+Workforce/HR Management CIPFA/SOLACE Principle E Developing the entity's capacity, including the capability of its leadership and the individuals within it - Migration to and the implementation of a potential new HR system remains work in progress.
+Teams from HR, Finance, IT and Business Intelligence are working together to ensure implementation of the project in 2024/25 (from 2020/21). - h.
+Procurement and Contract Management CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - Through a strategic service review (over 18 24 months) explore improvements to procurement systems and processes to improve efficiencies and promote better awareness of the Commercial Toolkit and Strategy (process improvements will be identified during the strategic review) (from 2021/22). - i.
+Equality and Inclusion Action Plan CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement - Development of a revised EDI Action Plan for 2023/24 and a broader 3 Year Plan for 2023/26.

+- j.
 Equality and Inclusion E-Learning CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement - Review of current EDI learning packages available on POD - Shift to mandatory completion for all employees, including new starters as part of the review of mandatory learning - k.
-Inclusivity as part of the People Strategy CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement - Improve employee awareness of inclusivity as part of our People Strategy and how inclusivity is central to our ambitions for the Council, linking our inclusivity agenda into key organisational activities e.g. communications, attraction, recruitment - I. Staff Network Groups Development CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement - A series of employee network groups will be established, in line with the EDI Action Plan implementation
+Inclusivity as part of the People Strategy CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement - Improve employee awareness of inclusivity as part of our People Strategy and how inclusivity is central to our ambitions for the Council, linking our inclusivity agenda into key organisational activities e.g., communications, attraction, recruitment - I. Staff Network Groups Development CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement - A series of employee network groups will be established, in line with the EDI Action Plan implementation - m.

-- m.
 Performance Management and Data Quality CIPFA/SOLACE Principle D Determining the interventions necessary to optimise the achievement of the intended outcomes - Continue the development of KPI's, and improve the awareness and use of performance management data (Power BI)

-13. Strategic Risk Register
+14. Strategic Risk Register